guimarcio/Speech_Recognition_Project/README.md

 * 50 test samples

-An example of all spoken 'nine' is shown below.
+An example of all spoken 'nove' (nine in English) is shown below.
 In this case, all signals are overposed.

 ![nine.png](/Images/nine.png)